vishalhedaoo/-CI-CD-Docker-/README.md

 # Automated CI/CD using Docker and Jenkins

-This repository is a tutorial it tries to exemplify how to automatically manage the process of building, testing with the highest coverage, and deployment phases.
+This repository tries to exemplify how to automatically manage the process of building, testing with the highest coverage, and deployment phases.

 Our goal is to ensure our pipeline works well after each code being pushed.
 The processes we want to auto-manage:
 * Code checkout